Ben Dean

 HCL

 The configuration language of Hashicorp’s Terraform and Packer tools.
+Also recently used in

 -